MAKING VAN GOGH: A GERMAN LOVE STORY 23 OCTOBER 2019 TO 16 FEBRUARY 2020 #MakingVanGogh

 MAKING VAN GOGH addresses the special role that gallery owners, museums, private collectors and art critics played in Germany in the early twentieth century for the posthumous reception of Van Gogh as the “father of modern art”.
 Just less than 15 years after his death, in this country Van Gogh was perceived as one of the most important precursor of modern painting.
 Van Gogh’s life and work attracted broad and lasting public interest.
 His art was collected in Germany unusually early.
 By 1914 there was an enormous number of works by Van Gogh, around 150 in total, in private and public German collections.
 At the same time, German artists began to vigorously examine his works.
 Van Gogh’s painting became a model and a substantial source of inspiration in particular for the young Expressionists.
 The emergence of modernism in Germany is hardly conceivable without his art.

 Van Gogh’s success story is closely connected with the Städel.
 With the support of the Städelscher Museums-Verein, in 1908 it was one of the first museums to purchase works by the Dutch artist for assembling a modern art collection: the painting Farmhouse in Nuenen (1885) and the drawing Peasant Woman Planting Potatoes (1885).
 Three years later, the Portrait of Dr Gachet (1890), one of Van Gogh’s most famous paintings, was bought for the museum’s collection.

-Supported by: Franz Dieter und Michaela Kaldewei Kulturstiftung, Städelscher Museums-Verein e.V.
+The exhibition is supported by the Franz Dieter und Michaela Kaldewei Kulturstiftung and the Städelscher Museums-Verein e.V.